NydusOne/gcode-composer/README.md

 7. Send the gcode to the device.
 There will be two stops, where you need to intervene manually.
 At the first checkpoint remove syringe and target container from the device.
 After you press the continue the device checks its calibration status.
 When the device finished the checking routing it waits again to mount the syringe and the target container appropriately.

 ## Note
-The composer does NOT check, whenever the initial amount of bioink in the syringe is sufficient for an experiment and does not check for any collisions!
+The composer does NOT check whenever the initial amount of bioink in the syringe is sufficient for an experiment and does not check for any collisions!